andreamoleri/DataArchitecture/README.md

 implementation 'com.datastax.oss:java-driver-core:4.13.0'
 ```

-4. Connecting to Cassandra from Java
-   Write the Java code to connect to the Cassandra cluster.
+4. **Connecting to Cassandra from Java:** write the Java code to connect to the Cassandra cluster.
 An example is:

 ```java
 package com.example.cassandra;